colinskow/pouch-mirror/readme.md

 replicated to your local instance before resolving the promise.
 If a conflict arises, your promise will be rejected and no data saved.

+While PouchMirror does feature browser support, it uses your remote db as the primary source of truth and therefore is not appropriate for front-end apps that need to work offline.
+If you are building an offline app, [`NG-Pouch-Mirror`](https://github.com/colinskow/ng-pouch-mirror) is a much better option.

 For issues and feature requests visit the [issue tracker](https://github.com/colinskow/pouch-mirror/issues).

 Build status